Recognition of same-sex unions in the Philippines: Court case

-The proposed legislation also mandates the Local Civil Registrar and the solemnizing officer to ascertain the gender of applicants before issuing a marriage license or prior to the ceremony.

-Falcis III v.
-Civil Registrar-General

-On June 19, 2018, the Philippine Supreme Court heard oral arguments in a historic case seeking to legalize same-sex marriage in the Philippines.
-The court dismissed the case for lack of standing in September 2019.
-The court stated that it could only make a decision if "real adversarial presentations" were shown, noting that the plaintiff could not claim injury since he was not seeking marriage for himself or had presented an actual case.
-The court, however, added that the 1987 Constitution in "plain text" imposes no restrictions on same-sex marriage.
-The court also advised, although this issue is "ideally" for Congress to decide, it's still open to future similar petitions with proper cases.
+On June 19, 2018, the Philippine Supreme Court heard oral arguments in a historic case seeking to legalize same-sex marriage in the Philippines, Falcis III vs. Civil Registrar-General.
+The court dismissed the case for lack of standing in September 2019, ruling that it could only make a decision if "real adversarial presentations" were shown, as the plaintiff could not claim injury since he was not seeking marriage for himself or had presented an actual case.
+The court, however, added that the Constitution in "plain text" imposes no restrictions on same-sex marriage.
+It stated that it was open to hearing future similar petitions with proper standing.